mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Briefly state the results obtained.

 Participants reported seeing more of the projected letters although failed to name them all.
-When a sound was used to indicate which row to recall, participants were able to recall the relevant row accurately 75% of the time.
+When a sound was used to indicate which row to recall, participants were able to recall the relevant row perfectly and about 75% of the total words.

 ---

 #### If the results were shown to be statistically significant with p ≤ 0.05, what would this mean?

 The probability that the difference in accuracy of recall between the groups was due to random chance alone was less than 5 in 100.
+If the significance level is p ≤ 0.05 then the result is statistically significant and support the hypothesis.

 #### Would the results be more meaningful with p ≤ 0.01?
 Explain your answer.

 The probability that the difference in accuracy of recall between the groups was due to random chance alone would be less than 1 in 100 as opposed to 5 in 100 for p ≤ 0.05.
+If the significance level is p ≤ 0.05 then both of the results are statistically significant and support the hypothesis.

 ---

 #### Briefly state a conclusion based on the results obtained.

 It can be concluded that for a split-second, participants had a virtually unlimited capacity of memory.
-The longer the delay between exposure and recall, the less participants were able to recall, suggesting a memory duration of approximately 0.2 - 0.4 seconds.

 #### Comment on the extent to which the results can be generalised.